 Vehicle trips around the stations would increase when the project becomes fully operational because of the addition of HSR passengers and workers traveling to and from station areas.
 This added traffic would lead to increased volumes, congestion, and delays around San Jose Diridon Station and the Gilroy station.
 As population and employment would continue to increase between 2029 and 2040, the 2029 No Project conditions would have lower traffic volumes and shorter delays than in 2040.
 Gate-down time at the at-grade crossings under the Preferred Alternative would increase delay on routes that travel through at-grade crossings.
-Twenty-seven intersections would operate at LOS E or F in the Monterey Corridor Subsection in the 2029 Plus Project conditions.
+Twenty-seven intersections would operate at LOS E or F in the Monterey Corridor Subsection in the 2029 Plus Project conditions versus 31 in the 2040 Plus Project conditions.